 But this year, Elqui is finally having its moment to shine.
-The valley lies in the path of totality for the Great South American Eclipse on 2nd July, making it one of the best places in the world to admire this celestial event.
+The valley lies in the path of totality for the Great South American Eclipse, which took place on 2nd July 2019 and made it one of the best places in the world to admire this celestial event.
 Even every other time of year, there are plenty of reasons to explore the area.

 Why should you visit the Elqui Valley?

 With an almost completely rain-free microclimate – locals claim some 320 days of sunshine per year – the Elqui Valley is an appealing destination no matter the season.